jacylang/dev-book/docs/compiler-workflow/lowering/hir.md

 ## About HIR structure

 Being more flattened than AST, HIR is still mostly a tree.
 By the way, the main point of HIR is "Owners" and items they own, why do we need them?
+One thing to remember is that HIR should be suitable for type-check and other high-level checks, we likely to avoid going down by some tree instead of actually getting what we want for a specific check, e.g. to type-check all bodies

 ## Identifiers